 7. Wellness Program

 Developing a wellness program can also positively influence employee lifestyle changes which can result in lower health care costs.
-According to a Reuters report, premiums for large employee-sponsored health plans could be as low as 5.5 percent because of wellness programs and increased costs passed along to employees.

 A wellness program can help employees learn how to participate in their own healthy lifestyle.
 This could include education on disease prevention, a health coach, on-site health center or something as simple as developing a lunch time walking program.
 The goal is to get employees up and moving and understanding how lifestyle choices can affect their health.